2nd Mar 2025 Setup

 The only thing Fedora can't do for me is run my favorite Mac apps.

-My home lab is powered by a personal license of vSphere ESXi, but I am investigating bhyve as a possible replacement.
-My servers run FreeBSD, but if I need greater compatibility I install Debian.
+My home lab is powered by a personal license of Proxmox. but I am investigating bhyve as a possible replacement.
+My servers run Debian and FreeBSD.

 I write all of my email, code, and blog posts in Vim.
-Through the power of MOSH I take my Vim environment with me everywhere I go.
+Through the power of Mosh I take my writing environment with me everywhere I go.
 Vim’s undo branches are my poor man’s version control system.
-I read email in Alpine/Thunderbird, RSS in Miniflux, and HTML in Firefox; everything else I send to Pocket.
+I read email in Alpine/Thunderbird, RSS in Miniflux, and HTML in Firefox; everything else I send to [Instapaper][].

 What would be your dream setup?